dbos-inc/dbos-docs/docs/cloud-tutorials/best-practices.md

 * DBOS Cloud stores each version of your application.
 You can download a specific version using the DBOS Cloud CLI [TOLINK WHEN MERGED]

 ### During runtime
 * Files on disk are ephemeral.
-Nothing on the filesystem is persisted between deployments
+Nothing on the filesystem is persisted between deployments.
 * To accomodate long running workflows, DBOS Cloud will keep around VMs running old versions of a workflow when you deploy a new version of the application.
 This also means you need to be mindful of non-backward compatible database schema changes, as they could break your long running workflows using an older version of the code.

 ### Deletion
 * Deleting an app is an asynchronous process and there is a small delay between a deletion request completing and the application being fully deleted.
-This means you could hit an "application is busy" error when re-deploying an application you just deleted
+This means you could hit an "application is busy" error when re-deploying an application you just deleted.
-* An application will be deleted once all PENDING workflows -- including these previous versions -- are completed
+* An application will be deleted once all PENDING workflows -- including these previous versions -- are completed.
-* All application archives -- including previous versions -- will be deleted
+* All application archives -- including previous versions -- will be deleted.
 * You can elect to drop the application database alongside deleting an application.
 This will also delete all the database roles associated with the application in the database instance.

 ### Time travel